First Time Buyer

 The Ideal First Time Buyer

 There’s no ideal profile for a first time buyer.
 Typically lenders will want you to have a regular income, a good credit history and deposit in excess of 10% of the property value.
 Lenders are looking to minimise their risk.
 So anything that displays that you are going to pay regularly and that lending to you would be a good investment, it makes you an ideal applicant.
+We are here to help you obtain a mortgage that’s best suited to your individual circumstances, regardless of whether you are deemed a bad credit first time buyer.

 If you’re struggling to raise a large enough deposit for the property you want, there are Government schemes available.
 The Help-to-Buy scheme allows you to buy a house with just a 5% deposit.
 Additionally, Key Worker Mortgages are available for Government workers who qualify, typically teachers, doctors and members of the armed forces.